A beauty brand taking the pressure out of pretty, Billie is out to overhaul your daily routine one step at a time.

 “Go look at any art movement.
 Look at French posters during the Salon eras, look at renaissance paintings,” he says.
 “What is different?
 It’s [another] aggregation of people forming expressions at similar times with similar instruments.”

 The reason blanding perhaps feels far more ubiquitous than other branding trends is because of the usual culprit: social media.
 Tap the like button on a #shelfie, and you’ll be served up with hundreds more.
 Start following Everlane, and Instagram will feed you more of the same.
 “We are being algorithmically bombarded,” Emmett says.
-“And we’re byproducts of the power of platforms, advertising, data and pseudo-personalisation.
+“And we’re byproducts of the power of platforms, advertising, data and pseudo-personalization.
 We all exist in these weird bubbles where stuff reverberates around us that’s based on [the platform’s] understanding of our interests.”

 This bombardment may also be why new design trends appear to take over so quickly (the “Gen Z aesthetic” being among the latest).
 It may be frustrating (or fatiguing) for both designers and founders in the industry, but it’s simply a case of brands “looking at one’s competitor and seeing how successful they have been with their message and visual vernacular.
 And then it starts to take off,” Eddie Opara, a partner at global design consultancy Pentagram explains.
 “And so it’s tweaked and built into everything.”